darzouras/darzouras-eleventy-cms/pages/now.md

 ## Professionally

-Building TONS of websites for [160 over 90](https://160over90.com).
+Building TONS of websites for [160over90](https://160over90.com).
 Practicing CSS witchcraft and passing my magic to willing colleagues.
-Helping assess web projects built across the 160/90 digital teams on web accessibility.
+Helping assess web projects built across the 160over90 digital teams on web accessibility.
 Also doing a little bit of web design.

-Like tons of other developers as well as the entire 160 over 90 team, I'm working from home for the forseeable future due to the threat of Covid-19.
+Like tons of other developers as well as the entire 160over90 team, I'm working from home for the forseeable future due to the threat of Covid-19.
 Keeping myself and my community safe by staying home.

 Studying for the [Web Accessibility Standards certification exam](https://www.accessibilityassociation.org/wascertification).